SumoLogic/sumologic-documentation/docs/global-intelligence/apache-tomcat-app/install-for-apache-tomcat-view-dashboards.md

 description: Instructions for installing the Sumo Logic App for Global Intelligence for Tomcat and descriptions of each of the app dashboards.
 ---

-This page has instructions for installing the Sumo Logic App for Global Intelligence for Apache Tomcat and descriptions of each of the app dashboards.
+This section has instructions for installing the Sumo Logic App for Global Intelligence for Apache Tomcat and descriptions of each of the app dashboards.

 ## Dashboard Filters